Error-mitigated quantum metrology via enhanced virtual purification: Results

 For each noise type, we assume a 10\% relative error in estimating the error rate of cSWAP gates.
 Specifically, let the noise in cSWAP gates be $\mathcal{E}_{\rm DP}(0.05, 0.01)$, and the PEC targeting canceling only the local noise $\circ_{i=1}^{3}\mathcal{E}_{{\rm DP}}^{(i)}(0.055)$ is applied.
 Analogously for $\mathcal{E}_{\rm PF}(0.05, 0.01)$.
-Based on the experimental setup described in Sec.~\ref{subsec:seq_wo_fb}, Fig.~\ref{fig:robustness} presents the corresponding results.
-The dashed lines display the results when PEC perfectly cancels cSWAP noise in the target subsystem, as shown in Figs.~\ref{fig:exp_multi_seq}(a) and (b), while the solid lines represent the performance of these probabilistic virtual purification methods under practical noise with imperfect PEC cancellation of local noise.
-For PVSP, the gaps change little for depolarizing noise and remain unchanged for dephasing noise, as measurements are taken in the computational basis.
-Besides, PVCP achieves descent or even more precise parameter estimation for both types of noise.
-Thus, our probabilistic virtual purification methods demonstrate robustness against practical noise, indicating their potential for practical applications.
+Based on the experimental setup described in the ``Sequential scheme without feedback" subsection in the Results, Figure~\ref{fig:robustness} presents the corresponding results.
+The dashed lines display the results when PEC perfectly cancels cSWAP noise in the target subsystem, as shown in Figures~\ref{fig:exp_multi_seq}(a) and (b), while the solid lines represent the performance of these enhanced virtual purification methods under practical noise with imperfect PEC cancellation of local noise.
+For VSP-PEC, the gaps change little for depolarizing noise and remain unchanged for dephasing noise, as measurements are taken in the computational basis.
+Besides, VCP-PEC achieves descent or even more precise parameter estimation for both types of noise.
+Thus, our enhanced virtual purification methods demonstrate robustness against practical noise, indicating their potential for practical applications.